Kano Chronicle: Summary

 The Kano Chronicle is a list of rulers of Kano stretching back to the 10th century AD.
 It tells of eleven clans of animists (such as salt extractors, brewers, or smiths) who were warned by their spiritual leader that a stranger would come and cut down their sacred tree and wrest their dominion from them: “If he comes not in your time, assuredly he will come in the time of your children, and will conquer all in this country” (Palmer 1928: III: 98).
-Indeed, a man named Bagauda arrived soon after, conquered, and became the first king of Kano according to the chronicle (Palmer 1928: III: 97-100).
+Indeed, a man named Bagauda arrived soon after, conquered, and became the first king of Kano according to the chronicle (Palmer 1928: III: 97–100).

 Authorship

-The existing Kano Chronicle was probably written in the 1880s by Malam Barka, a Dan Rimi (high-ranking slave official) who worked for Muhammad Bello, the Sarkin Kano (ruler of Kano) who reigned as emir from 1882–1893.
+The existing Kano Chronicle was probably written in the 1880s by Malam Barka, a Dan Rimi (high-ranking slave official) who got most of the pages from a son of the late emir [ibrahim dabo] who's name was Zubairu autan dabo.
+Malam barka was a high ranking slave who worked for Muhammad Bello, the Sarkin Kano (ruler of Kano) who reigned as emir from 1882 to 1893.

 The chronicle may represent the amalgamation of earlier works.
 The original copy is still with the descendants of Malam Idris al-Khilawiy in Kano.